nodejs/docs/GUIDE.md

   linked here eventually.
 * Prefer affixing links to inlining links – prefer `[a link][]` to `[a link](google dot com)`.
-* When documenting APIs, note the version the API was introduced at the end of the section.
+* When documenting APIs, note the version the API was introduced in at the end of the section.
 If an API has been deprecated, also note the first version that the API appeared deprecated in.
 * Including assets: